abedhadipour/Dcm2Bids/docs/tutorial/first-steps.md

     code/    derivatives/              participants.tsv   sourcedata/
     ```

-For the purpose of the tutorial, you chose to specify the output directory
+For the purposes of the tutorial, you chose to specify the output directory
 **`bids_project`** as if it were the start of a new project.
 For your real
 projects, you can choose to create a new directory with the commands or not, it
 is entirely up to you.